 - Curriculum vitae in English (and Japanese if available)

-* Japanese nationals are required to submit both documents in English and Japanese
+* Applicants whose native language is Japanese are required to submit both documents in English and Japanese.

 * Up to 3 references may be requested during the final interview stage.

 * Prior to the start of employment all new hires are required to successfully complete a background check.
 Personal information including employment history and academic background should be submitted to OIST after a conditional offer of employment..

 - OIST Graduate University is an equal opportunity educator and employer, and is working actively toward increasing the diversity of its faculty, students and staff.
 The University strongly encourages applications from underrepresented groups.